janmagnusdev/system-level-design/QUESTIONS.md

 ## During the Tutorium/ Course
 ### Assignment 4, on 17.06.2024
-- [ ] `accumulator`
+- [x] `accumulator`
-  - [ ] Why can't we bind to the three ports and channel.write() here, so that all three ports receive the data?
+  - [x] Why can't we bind to the three ports and channel.write() here, so that all three ports receive the data?
     - Seems like Signal Channel only supports one port on each side, i.e., two in total.
-    - [ ] How to make port have 2 connections to channels, or stated differently, allow channel to be connected to two ports?
+  - [x] How to make port have 2 connections to channels, or stated differently, allow channel to be connected to two ports?
+    - prim channel with n:1 port connection, which is hard to do and is manual work
-- [ ] `line-follower`
+- [x] `line-follower`
-  - [ ] What time unit should be used for wait() in car, so for consuming e.get_timer()?
+  - [x] What time unit should be used for wait() in car, so for consuming e.get_timer()?
+Arbitrary
-  - [ ] How is made sure that Car fires sensor data first?
+  - [x] How is made sure that Car fires sensor data first?
-  - [ ] The solution actually passes no time as well
+    - `car.cpp` writes data first! :-)
+    - Aus Design Sicht ergibt es völlig Sinn, hier Reihenfolgen festzulegen, damit klar ist, wer zuerst schreibt

 ### Assignment 5, on 17.06.2024
 - [x] Exports in Practice?